flythereddflagg/flythereddflagg.github.io/python_book/docs/04-Hello-World.md

 - Look where you saved `hello_world.py` have you navigated to the same folder in the command line?
 If not navigate to the folder `hello_world.py` is in before trying again.
 - Did you write *exactly* what was written above?
 Check it carefully before trying again.
 - Check that Python is working.
 Type "python" or "python3" into the terminal like it says in [Chapter 2](./02-Getting-Started.md).
 Does it work as it says there?
 If not check the [Troubleshooting Section](./02-Getting-Started.md/#troubleshooting-your-installation) in Chapter 2.

-**What is happening here?**
+#### What is happening here?

 Traditionally, displaying "Hello World!" in a console window is the first thing every programmer generally learns to do in a new language.
 Later, we will get into more detail on how exactly everything works.

+### Change Your First Python File

 Go back to your Python file and add the following under the first line so the whole file looks like this: